The-Crocop/pyaes256/README.md

 Your command prompt should now indicate that you've activated the virtual environment.
 It can be deactivated by executing `exit`.

+## Build single executable
+run `pyinstaller pyaes256.spec`

+the executable will be generated in dist folder.
+Call it with in linux
+`./dist/pyaes256  encrypt --input "hhhhh" --password "abcdefg"`

 ## Generating encrypted passwords
 to encode text with aes256-ecb.
 Pick any password.